AkhterRasool/EPAM/Learning/Java Primitive Types.md

 ### 6. double ###
 This data type is single-precision 64-bit IEEE 754 floating point.
 Variables declared of this type occupy **8 bytes** of memory.
 The range of values of this type is not known as of now.
-By default a floating point value is considered as `double` rather than `float`.
+By default, a floating point value is considered as `double` rather than `float`.
 One should declare variables of type `double` if obtaining precision is important in comparision to `float`.

 >**Note:** `float` and `double` are not used for precise value.
 Rather one should use **BigDecimal (java.math.BigDecimal)**.